Jobijollof/aws-bootcamp-cruddur-2023/journal/week2.md

 ![create-enviroment-purple](https://user-images.githubusercontent.com/113374279/222975529-9e68fd96-75c1-4e21-a16a-8253a7df1ec8.png)

+- Copy the API key and go back to Gipod

 Kindly note that Api Keys determine where data will land.
 Each enviroment has its own unique API key.

+### Set Environment variables:
-- Set Environment variables:(gp env is to make the enviroment variable persist when gitpod is restarted)
+(`gp env` is to make the enviroment variable persist when gitpod is restarted)

 ```
 export HONEYCOMB_API_KEY="Your API Key from the created environment"